blaubart69/WinPingJni/README.md

 # WinPingJni
 pinging with Java on Windows

-since there is no Icmp-Ping in Java, we call the native Windows function via JNI.
+since there is no Icmp-Ping in Java, we use the native Windows functions via JNI.
-IcmpSendEcho()
+IcmpSendEcho(), ... from the Iphlpapi.dll

-Also we try to keep the DLL as small as possible.
-So we do not link against the Visual C runtime.
+We try to keep the DLL as small as possible so we do not link against the Visual C runtime.